neulab/knn-transformers/README.md

 ## Citation
-If you use this code for research, please cite:
+If you use our code for research, please cite:

 [Neuro-Symbolic Language Modeling with Automaton-augmented Retrieval](https://arxiv.org/pdf/2201.12431.pdf)